dot-home/gitcmd-abbrev/README.md

 - `gi`: As `gg -i` (ignoring case).
 - `gl`: As `gg -li` (showing just matching filenames and ignoring case;
   add `--no-ignore case` or use `gg -l` for case sensitivity).
+- `ge`: Invoke $VISUAL (if set) or $EDITOR on the output of `gl`.
+  If the editor name contains the string 'vi' search commands will be added to the command line to start you on the first line matching the pattern.

 ### Misc.